-OPINIONS

-Rise in sexual assault in the military must be addressed by Congress.
+OPINIONS Rise in sexual assault in the military must be addressed by Congress. page 7

-➤ page 7

-SPORTS
+The voice of De Anza College since 1967

-Former De Anza College Don makes it to basketball league overseas.
+SPORTS Former De Anza College Don makes it to basketball league

 page 6

-STUDENT LIFE
+overseas.

-FanimeCon takes the streets of downtown San Jose.
+STUDENT LIFE FanimeCon takes the streets of downtown San Jose.